Laxilef/OTGateway/README.md

 The OTGateway device will be automatically added to homeassistant if MQTT server ip, login and password are correct.

 ## HomeAsssistant settings
+@todo

 ## About ratios
 ### Equitherm
-*N* - heating curve coefficient.
-The coefficient is selected individually, depending on the insulation of the room, the heated area, etc.
+***N*** - heating curve coefficient.
+The coefficient is selected individually, depending on the insulation of the room, the heated area, etc.<br>
 Range: 0.3...10, default: 0.67, step 0.01

-*K* - сorrection for desired room temperature.
+***K** - сorrection for desired room temperature.<br>
 Range: 0...10, default: 1, step 0.01

-*T* - thermostat correction.
+***T*** - thermostat correction.<br>
 Range: 0...10, default: 5, step 0.01

+#### Instructions for fit coefficients:
-1. The first thing you need to do is to fit the curve.
+1. The first thing you need to do is to fit the curve (***N*** coefficient).
 If your home has low heat loss, then start with 0.5.
 Otherwise start at 0.7.
-When the temperature inside the house stops changing, increase or decrease the coefficient value in increments of 0.1 to select the optimal curve.
+When the temperature inside the house stops changing, increase or decrease the coefficient value in increments of 0.1 to select the optimal curve.<br>
 Please note that passive heating (sun) will affect the house temperature during curve fitting.
 This process is not fast and will take you 1-2 days.
 Important.
 During curve fitting, the temperature must be kept stable as the outside temperature changes.
-The temperature does not have to be equal to the set one.
+The temperature does not have to be equal to the set one.<br>
 For example.
 You fit curve 0.67; set temperature 23; the temperature in the house is 20 degrees while the outside temperature is -10 degrees and -5 degrees.
 This is good.
-2. After fitting the curve, you must select the K factor.
+2. After fitting the curve, you must select the ***K*** coefficient.
 It influences the boiler temperature correction to maintain the set temperature.
 For example.
 Set temperature: 23 degrees; temperature in the house: 20 degrees.
 Try setting it to 5 and see how the temperature in the house changes after stabilization.
 Select the value so that the temperature in the house is close to the set.
-3. Now you can choose the T coefficient.
+3. Now you can choose the ***T*** coefficient.
 Simply put, it affects the sharpness of the temperature change.
-If you want fast heating, then set a high value (5-10), but then the room may overheat.
-If you want smooth heating, set 1-3.
+If you want fast heating, then set a high value (6-10), but then the room may overheat.
+If you want smooth heating, set 1-5.
 Choose the optimal value for yourself.

 Read more about the algorithm [here](https://wdn.su/blog/1154).